-You can contact me anytime via email at valbehan@siu.edu or behanvalery@gmail.com and I usually respond within an hour.
+You can contact me anytime via email at valbehan@siu.edu or behanvalery@gmail.com I usually respond immediately or within an hour.
 I am also available to meet via Zoom, telephone, or in person.
 Email me to make an appointment.
-In an emergency or for questions during an exercise you can text or call me at 618-521-1847 (for calls text first so that I know that you'll be calling).
+In an emergency or for questions during an exercise you can text me, or if you want to talk on the phone, first text me (so that I know that it is you), then call me at 1-618-521-1847.